Gavin Griffiths

-Gavin Timothy Griffiths (born 19 November 1993) is an English cricketer who most recently played for Lancashire County Cricket Club.
+Gavin Timothy Griffiths (born 19 November 1993) is an English cricketer who most recently played for Leicestershire County Cricket Club.
 He is a right-arm fast-medium bowler, who also bats right-handed.
 He made his one-day debut for Lancashire against Northamptonshire in August 2014.

 He made his first-class debut on 28 March 2017 for Leicestershire against Loughborough MCCU as part of the Marylebone Cricket Club University fixtures.